What is an FHA Loan?

 Standard closing costs are required with an FHA loan.
 These costs include those from the lender as well as non-lender entities.
 Typical lender fees might include a loan processing fee, origination fee or underwriting fee for example.
 Non-lender fees can include charges for title insurance, settlement charges and attorney fees.
 Your loan officer will provide you with a list of fees you might expect to see at your closing.
 These fees are all one-time charges.
 In addition to these one-time charges, there are other costs that will occur again, sometimes referred to as “recurring” closing costs.

 Such costs include paying for an insurance policy and setting up escrow or impound accounts.
 Escrow and impound accounts are savings accounts used to pay annual or semi-annual property taxes and to renew the homeowner’s insurance policy each year.

-What Type of Credit Do I Need for an FHA Loan?
+What Type of Credit Do I Need?

 FHA loans do require a minimum credit score.
 With 3.5% down the minimum qualifying score is 580 and with 10% down the minimum score is 500.
 When lenders request credit and credit scores, the request is made to three credit bureaus, Experian, TransUnion and Equifax.
 These scores range from 300 to 850.
 While these three bureaus all use the same algorithm when calculating scores, their scores are typically similar but rarely exactly the same.
 This is due to the variances and locations of businesses and merchants who report payment patterns of their customers.
 Of the three reported scores, the lender will ignore the highest and lowest score and use the middle one.